Electric car myths busted

 When it comes to car insurance, one of the most important considerations is still the potential for accidents.
 “Potentially the biggest expense from a vehicle is when it’s involved in an accident and causes injury and damage, and that’s down to the person behind the wheel,” says Martin.
 “And it doesn’t matter if it’s powered by electric, diesel, petrol, hybrid or a rubber band – it still has the same potential to cause destruction and mayhem.”

-Martin believes electric vehicles need to be demystified.
+Martin believes electric vehicles are simpler than we think.
 People may buy an EV and think it’s a unique product that requires specialist insurance, but that’s not the case.
 “Fundamentally it’s another vehicle.
 It’s got four wheels,” Martin says.
 “The only difference is what’s under the bonnet which makes it go forwards and backwards.”

 What’s important is if your car is damaged or stolen, you want your insurance company to sort the problem out– either repair the car or pay the market value.
 That’s no different if the car is petrol, diesel, hybrid, or pure electric.
 And, on the flip side, if you cause an accident, you want your insurance to deal with any claims made against you.